-I recently read a lengthy article online about Michael Phelps that tracked is long and successful career in swimming.
+I recently read a lengthy article online about Michael Phelps that tracked his long and successful career in swimming.
 It also detailed much of his personal life and the challenges he has had with substance abuse and depression.
 The article detailed a phone call that Michael had with his manager (or trainer), where he talked about being completely overwhelmed with life, the demands on his life, and the pressures that come with being Michael Phelps.
-It even explained that at one point he thought it was better to die than live feeling the way he did.
-There’s much to the story and you can read about Michael’s tremendous journey in many other places online.
-But as I sat last night in extreme jubilation of his ability to bring home the gold, yet again, for Team USA, I thought of all the things we can learn from his journey that zero to do with swimming.
+It even explained that at one point, he thought it was better to die than live feeling the way he did.
+There’s much to the story, and you can read about Michael’s tremendous journey in many other places online.
+But as I sat last night in extreme jubilation of his ability to bring home the gold, yet again, for Team USA, I thought of all the things we can learn from his journey that had zero to do with swimming.

 - When we fail (and we will), keep going.
 It is so much fun to win-- win at sports, ministry, life in general.
 But there’s something to be said for losing.
 It teaches us humility, respect for preparation, the value of hard work, perseverance, and so much more.
 Learn to lose well.

 - Mistakes are worth making.
 There have been countless times in my life when I’ve made a complete mess of things.
 But as I look back over my life, and the many, many mistakes I’ve made, I know that I wouldn’t be who I am without those mistakes.
 I wouldn’t have learned to depend on Jesus without them.
 I wouldn’t have seen God’s miracles without them.
 I wouldn’t appreciate my friends, had I not once been friendless.
 I wouldn’t appreciate financial stability, had I not once been homeless.
 I wouldn’t know the glory of God in the way I do now, had I not been hopeless and lost.